2013 Kawasaki Ninja ZX-10R

 Advanced Aerodynamic Bodywork

-– LED three-bulb position lamp at the top of the new ram air duct is highly visible to drivers and pedestrians
+- LED three-bulb position lamp at the top of the ram air duct offers enhanced visibility to drivers and pedestrians

 - Fairing-mounted mirrors feature integrated, LED-type turn signals